AhadQasmi/ML-Based-Phishing-Detection-/README.md

 The "PhishEagle" system was designed to combat phishing attacks that exploit human vulnerabilities to steal sensitive information.
 The system leverages a Random Forest model trained on a large Mendeley dataset from 2020, which provides a significant advantage in identifying the most recent phishing attempts.

 The system achieved a notable accuracy rate of 99.40% in classifying URLs as either phishing or legitimate, reflecting its high precision and effectiveness.
-To enhance user accessibility, the PhishEagle system was integrated into a Chrome extension, allowing users to input URLs for classification directly.
+To enhance user accessibility, the PhishEagle system was integrated as a user-friendly browser extension, allowing users to input URLs for classification directly.
 When a URL is entered, the system processes it and displays the result to the user.

 This project represents an important step towards improving cybersecurity and helping users avoid online phishing risks